seth-gordon/daemonica/_texts/udhr.md

 >- AND.THEN D2\COPY D2\UNERG-study-IMPF D2\UNERG-take.care.of-IMPF
 >- They are endowed with reason and conscience

->- pðū      bva-ķgur-tþur.
+>- pðū      sba-bva-gžī-þti              bva-ba-farzi          pur-tþur[^2].
->- AND.THEN REFL-friends-IRR
+>- AND.THEN D2\NMLZ-REFL-arbitrary.2-all D2\REFL-UNERG-partner ABS-IRR
 >- and should act towards one another in a spirit of brotherhood.

 [^1]: